-The cartoon of the configurations of four type CGs are shown in Fig.~\ref{fig:case}.
-In our selection procedure, we do not consider the extreme case, where one CG is possible embedded in a larger CG, i.e our selection procedure stops once a CG or CG candidate is identified.
+The cartoon of the configurations of four types of CGs are shown in Fig.~\ref{fig:case}.
+In our selection procedure, we do not consider the extreme case, where one CG is possibly embedded in a larger CG, i.e., our selection procedure stops once a CG or CG candidate is identified.

-{\bfseries Step 5}: Visual inspections on the images of all CGs.
-With this step, we remove some fake sources from bad photometric \citep[e.g.][]{2009MNRAS.395..255M}.
+{Step 5}: Visual inspections on the images of all CGs.
+With this step, we remove some fake sources from bad photometry \citep[e.g.][]{2009MNRAS.395..255M}.
 Most of the contamination cases are caused by the effect that a large extended galaxy is split into many smaller parts and identified as isolated galaxies respectively.

-With above procedure, we finally obtain 6,144 cCGs and 8,022 pCGs.
+With the above procedure, we finally obtain 6,144 cCGs and 8,022 pCGs.
 The detailed number of each type CGs and the number of their members are listed in Table~\ref{tab:lists}.

-For illustration, we show example SDSS images of each type CG and CG candidates in Appendix \ref{sec:example}.
+For illustration, we show example SDSS images of each type CG and CG candidate in Appendix~\ref{sec:example}.